PathofData/LGBM_C_inference/readme.md

 wrapper function integrates the logic so that we can feed python data directly without having to deal with the conversions running under the hood.

-### Script execution
+### Predicting

-Executing the `main.py` will read the data from a test_data.csv file, and using the saved model will perform predictions which will be saved in the output.csv file.
+Executing the `predict.py` will read the data from a test_data.csv file, and using the saved model will perform predictions which will be saved in the output.csv file.

 ### Testing